 Family Expenses - If you are married and plan to bring your spouse and/or children, you must also certify at least $5,000 for your spouse or first dependent and $2,000 per year for each additional child.
 In addition, health insurance for international students is required and is strongly recommended for dependents.

 *Tuition cost includes tuition and mandatory fees for the recreation center, and health center.
 The cost of living in Valdosta is relatively inexpensive because of the low cost of housing.
 Housing estimates are based on the cost of living in the dormitory at VSU.
 However, housing around the campus in local apartment complexes is plentiful and relatively inexpensive.
 The average cost of an unfurnished two-bedroom apartment is about $650 per month plus utilities.
-The ELI at VSU does not have a home-stay program or endorse any particular program or housing complex, but there are private homestay providers if you are interested.
-The American Homestay Network www.homestaynetwork.com has offered their services to international students at VSU.
+The ELI at VSU can assist you in finding a private homestay family if you are interested.